Entrpi/dotfiles/README.md

 **What happens automatically:**
 1. Install Homebrew (if needed)
-2. Install all packages from Brewfile
+2. Install all packages from Brewfile (including GitHub CLI)
+3. Prompt for GitHub authentication (`gh auth login`)
-3. Install and configure Monaco Nerd Font
+4. Install and configure Monaco Nerd Font
+5. Generate SSH keys (if needed)
-4. Apply all dotfiles and configurations
+6. Apply all dotfiles and configurations
-5. If `.personal/` submodule exists with age key, decrypt SSH keys automatically
+7. Clone `.personal/` repository (if authenticated and repository exists)
+8. Decrypt SSH keys automatically (if age key is present)

 **After first setup:**
-- Run `.scripts/create-personal-profile.sh` to create your personal profile (optional but recommended)
+- If you don't have a personal profile yet, run `.scripts/create-personal-profile.sh` to create one
+- If you have an existing personal profile, restore your age key to `~/.config/chezmoi/key.txt` and run `chezmoi apply` to decrypt SSH keys
 - Or use the dotfiles as-is with local configuration only

 ### Manual Setup